| |

 had concluded that 90% of Europe's indigenous languages had gone extinct as a

-direct result of the Roman invasions -- and hence the subsequent spread of Latin
+direct result of the Roman invasions – and hence subsequently the spread of

-across Europe.
-Many of the other languages around the Mediterranean and the Middle
+Latin across Europe.
+Many of the other languages around the Mediterranean and

-East, including ancient Egyptian, had also disappeared except Africa's Berber
+the Middle East, including Ancient Egyptian, had also disappeared except Africa's

-and Europe's Basque's Euskara -- both of which are among the oldest languages
+Berber and Europe's Basque's Euskara – both of which are among the oldest languages

-in the world, and both of which are related.
+in the world, both of which are related, and both of which appear destined to

 Shortly after the Carthaginian-Roman battle at Zama,